 BBC Radio 4 is intended to bring soothing narcolepsy to her new kitchen home.

-I read an excellent piece of advice in the week: whatever your faith (or lack of it) everyone should have a Sabbath; a day of rest where you sit, relax and put jobs aside.
+I read a good piece of advice in the week, which is, whatever your faith (or lack of it) everyone should have a Sabbath; a day of rest where you sit, relax and put jobs aside.
 I’ve not been properly idle forever.

-Despite The Archers, it’s good to sit still for a few hours on a Sunday; especially with a sleeping puppy on your lap.
+Despite The Archers, it’s good to sit still for a few hours on a Sunday; especially with a warm puppy in your lap.

 A difficult week given the untimely demise of our beloved pup; but I am finally released from the shackles of a job which often made me feel helpless and hopeless.